-Discovering the Endocannabinoid System and How it Functions in Conjunction with CBD
+Unveiling the Endocannabinoid System and Its Interaction with CBD

 How did the Endocannabinoid System Get its Name?

-Professor Allyn Howlett and Researcher William Devane discovered receptor sites in the brain which respond to cannabis.
-The receptors were specifically responsive to cannabinoids found within cannabis sativa so were aptly named cannabinoid receptors.
+In a significant breakthrough, Professor Allyn Howlett and Researcher William Devane discovered receptor sites in the brain that respond to cannabis.
+These receptors were specifically sensitive to cannabinoids present in cannabis sativa, leading to their aptly named designation as cannabinoid receptors.

-Analytical Chemist Lumir Hanus working with William Devane isolated the first known endocannabinoid in the human brain.
-Discovering the presence of this endogenous cannabinoid hence confirmed the existence of a biological system needed to regulate it.
+Working alongside William Devane, Analytical Chemist Lumir Hanus isolated the first known endocannabinoid in the human brain.
+This discovery confirmed the existence of a biological system necessary for regulating this endogenous cannabinoid.

 What are Endocannabinoids?

 Endocannabinoids are neurotransmitters and can bind to specific receptors found within the brain.
 They play a crucial role in maintaining homeostasis, the balance of internal processes within the body, by facilitating proper functioning.